luschnat-ziegler/php-hire-test/README.md

 * PHP >= 7.2
 * MySQL >= 5.7
 * Bootstrap 4.x
-* AngularJS
-* jQuery
+* Vanilla JavaScript and/or AngularJS and/or jQuery
 * HTML5
 * GitHub
-* Supported Browsers: Microsoft Edge and higher, Firefox and Chrome
+* Supported Browsers: Firefox, Chrome and Microsoft Edge

 # Hints
 * We love JSON :)